 The effect of plasma on light propagation has been studied since the 1960s.
-In 1966, Muhleman and Johnston studied the influence of the solar corona's electronic plasma on the time delay of radio frequencies under the Sun's gravitational field, using the gravitational and plasma refractive indices to derive a weak-field approximation \cite{MJ_1966}.
+In 1966, Muhleman and Johnston studied the influence of the electronic plasma in the solar corona on the time delay of radio frequencies under the Sun's gravitational field, using the gravitational and plasma refractive indices to derive a weak-field approximation \cite{MJ_1966}.
 In 1970, Muhleman, Ekers, and Fomalont measured the deflection of the quasar 3C273 when it was occulted by the Sun and obtained an estimate of the electron density in the solar corona, calculating for the first time the deflection of light in the presence of a plasma in the weak-field approximation \cite{MDE_1970}.
-A variety of studies focusing on the solar wind and the electron density profile in its outer corona were also performed, using light propagation analysis on different space missions such as Viking, Mariner 6 and 7 and the Cassini mission.
-In 1980 Breuer and Ehlers performed a rigorous derivation of a Hamiltonian for light rays including a magnetized plasma and a curved spacetime \cite{BE_1980}.
+A variety of studies focusing on the solar wind and the electron density profile in its outer corona were also performed, using light propagation analysis on different space missions such as Viking, Mariner 6 and 7, and the Cassini mission.
+In 1980, Breuer and Ehlers performed a rigorous derivation of a Hamiltonian for light rays including a magnetized plasma and a curved spacetime \cite{BE_1980}.
 Recently, plasma lensing effects have been used to resolve the emission regions of a pulsar \cite{2018Main}.
-For a recent (but incomplete) list of works where the influence of plasma in the propagation of light rays in different astrophysical situations is studied we refer to \cite{ Er:2013efa,Rogers_2015, Tsupko_2017, CG_2018, CGV_2019, Tsupko_2019, Turimov_2019,Kimpson:2019mji,Er:2022lad,Tsupko:2019axo}.
-In the last years, after a pioneering work of Perlick and Tsupko \cite{PyT_2017} in which light propagation in a Kerr spacetime filled by a cold plasma was analytically studied, an increasing interest for study the shadows of different rotating black holes with plasma environments has emerged \cite{ Huang:2018rfn, CGV_2019, Babar:2020txt, Badia:2021kpk, BPB_2022, Badia:2022phg,Atamurotov:2022nim,Wang:2021irh}.
-In particular, in \cite{BPB_2022} general necessary and sufficient conditions for an stationary and axially-symmetric metric to achieve separability of the Hamilton-Jacobi (HJ) equation in non- magnetized cold plasma media are obtained.
+For a recent (but incomplete) list of works studying the influence of plasma on the propagation of light rays in different astrophysical situations, we refer to \cite{Er:2013efa, Rogers_2015, Tsupko_2017, CG_2018, CGV_2019, CGR_2019, Crisnejo:2019ril, Crisnejo:2022qlv, BG_2023,Tsupko_2019, Turimov_2019, Kimpson:2019mji, Er:2022lad, Tsupko:2019axo, Sun:2022ujt}.

+In recent years, there has been increasing interest in studying the shadows of different rotating black holes with plasma environments, following the pioneering work of Perlick and Tsupko \cite{PyT_2017} where light propagation in a Kerr spacetime filled by a cold plasma was analytically studied.
+In particular, in \cite{BPB_2022}, general necessary and sufficient conditions for a stationary and axially-symmetric metric to achieve separability of the Hamilton-Jacobi (HJ) equation in non-magnetized cold plasma media were obtained.